 How Do Archaeologists Date Archaeological Remains: Inscriptions

 Finding inscriptions or other written materials in excavations can help enormously to date an archaeological site.
 Inscriptions use a certain script.
-Also, language is evolving along the centuries or sometimes changes altogether when a new civilization is invading a region and settles in.
+Also, language evolves over the centuries or sometimes changes altogether when a new civilization invades a region and settles in.

 How Do Archaeologists Date Archaeological Remains: Ancient Historical Sources